A Guide to Self-Care for Nurses, Clinicians, and Support Staff

 7. Ask for the Things You Need

 Nurses, support staff, and clinicians are the ones caring for patients’ needs day in and day out.
 You might find that there is a problem that needs solving that hospital administrators are not aware of.
-Ask for the resources, or help, you need to do your job to the best of your ability.
+Ask for the resources, or help needed to do your job to the best of your ability.

 For example, nurses spend hours inputting data into electronic medical records.
 You need workstations designed with your health and comfort in mind.
 Request modern equipment that empowers you to complete these tasks safely and efficiently.
 Or if you are having an especially difficult shift, ask to take a break to calm down, collect yourself, and prepare to care for your patients.